Composite service & NDT

-NDT inspection is the industry standard for inspection of aircraft bodies, propellers and components.
-NDT sertification in the aviation industry requires courses, extensive training and a large amount of practice hours.
+NDT inspection is the industry standard for the inspection of aircraft bodies, propellers, and components.
+NDT certification in the aviation industry requires courses, extensive training, and a large amount of practice hours.

 Norrønafly has more than 40 years of experience in the field of NDT and can perform many different inspections.
 All of our inspectors are certified in accordance with European Standard EN4179.
-Specialised services include, but not limited to:
+Specialized services include, but are not limited to:

 - Eddy Current, Conductivity testing